mbensmida/sphinx-poc/docs/GettingStarted.rst

 |image28|

 The link expires as soon as you successfully reset the password, or after 1 day by default.
-The system administrators can `configure the expiration time <#PLFAdminGuide.Configuration.ForgotPassword>`__.
+The system administrators can :ref:`configure the expiration time <#PLFAdminGuide.Configuration.ForgotPassword>`.

 .. _Managing-Activities: